zchris07/One-Stop/README.md

 ![alt text](./docs/images/profile_2.png)
 - Once updated, the page should look like this:
 ![alt text](./docs/images/profile_3.png)
+- We provide some images chosen as the profile image.

 ### Task Detail Page
 - The defualt note of a task would be empty.
 Click on the Edit button in order to edit task notes.